‘Doctrine’ means scriptural teaching on theological truths. Having sound doctrine is very important (1 Tim 6:3).

 Events in Rev 6 to 9 could be isolated to a particular region, even a large part of the world.

-Some parts of the world, while still under the authority of the Antichrist, may remain unscathed in terms of a physical war.
+Some parts of the world, while still under the authority of the Antichrist, may remain unscathed in terms of a physical war although the 666 financial system will probably be global.
 We know that during World War 2, many places of the world did not suffer any major catastrophe although they were impacted by it.
 In these places, people were, in all likelihood, still ‘eating and drinking, marrying and giving in marriage.’

 In the Old Testament Book of Daniel, King Nebuchadnezzar wrote a letter to declare God’s Kingdom in Dan 4:1 and he sent it out to ‘all peoples, nations, and languages, that dwell in all the earth: Peace be multiplied to you.’

 In other words, he considered himself ruler of all the earth.
 The Hebrew word for ‘earth’ is ara or the earth/ ground/ land.
 King Nebuchadnezzar never ruled the entire world but only a very huge region of the Middle-Eastern world.

-The Antichrist might rule a huge part of the world but possibly not some outliers and the hinterland.
+The Antichrist might rule a huge part of the world especially through the financial system but possibly not some outliers and the hinterland.

 D283 - The GT will last for 1,260 days or 42 months